almondtools/comtemplate/README.md

  - There are no mutable variables and no side effects (except those hidden in the host language)
  - This makes mixing up layout and code very hard

+## Starting with ComTemplate

+ComTemplate is yet not sufficiently documented.
+But it is sufficiently tested - each feature has a corresponding unit test.

+If something does not work properly, open an issue.
+If you have patches for code or documentation (even typos) then open a pull request.

 ## [ComTemplate Syntax](doc/TemplateFileSyntax.md)

 ## [Template Library](doc/TemplateLibrary.md)